 Users can use Fuzzy Grouping to clean data by detecting near-duplicate data and canonical rows to standardize the data.
 The Fuzzy Transformation looks for near value based on the score value provided by the user.

-The Fuzzy Lookup Transformation performs data cleaning activity by standardizing it, correcting the data, and filling the missing values.
-The SSIS uses Fuzzy Lookup Transformation to locate the similar near values in a reference table.
+The Fuzzy Lookup Transformation performs data cleaning by standardizing it, correcting the data, and filling the missing values.
+The SSIS uses Fuzzy Lookup Transformation to locate similar near values in a reference table.

 4) Data Profiling Tools

-The Data Profiling Viewer allows users to review the Data Profiling task and it supports drill-down capabilities that help users understand data quality.
+The data profiling viewer allows users to review the data profiling task and it supports drill-down capabilities that help users understand data quality.

 Prerequisites